ThomasGaubert/zephyr/README.md

 ## API
 Zephyr exposes a relatively simple API over WebSockets and HTTP to allow other tools to display notifications.
 Check out the [wiki](https://github.com/ThomasGaubert/zephyr/wiki) for full details.

+## Motivation
+This project was created out of a desire to learn more about OpenVR's SDK and to address a glaring omission from the Vive's phone service.
+Currently the Vive will display incoming texts, calls, and calendar events over Bluetooth but does not mirror other notifications (such as those from other chat apps).

+As an added bonus, the project is open source and works with all OpenVR HMDs!